As Trump heads to border, Dems double down on ‘manufactured crisis’ claim

 “This whole border security crisis … it really, I believe, is a manufactured crisis,” he said, adding that it’s distracting from issues like health care and education.

-"The fact is: the women and children at the border are not a security threat, they are a humanitarian challenge," House Speaker Nancy Pelosi said in the joint Democratic rebuttal alongside Schumer.
+"The fact is: the women and children at the border are not a security threat; they are a humanitarian challenge," House Speaker Nancy Pelosi said in the joint Democratic rebuttal alongside Schumer.

 Trump and his allies say Democrats, many of whom supported border security measures in the past, are only bucking the calls now because of knee-jerk opposition to his administration.